Abdelrhman20khaled/Raspberry-Pi-RP2040/README.md

 ---

-**Contributions**: We welcome any improvements or contributions!
+**Contributions**: I am welcome any improvements or contributions!
 Feel free to open a pull request or issue.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the design files as long as you give appropriate credit.